oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 as well as the default values, using the `helm inspect` command.

-- Here's an example of using `helm inspect` with the local file based operator Helm chart:
+- Here's an example of using `helm inspect` with the local file-based operator Helm chart:
   ```text
   $ cd /tmp/weblogic-kubernetes-operator
   ```